artteknika/Magic-Sand/README.md

         - `SandSurfaceRenderer.h`
         - `ColorMap.h`
         - `ColorMap.cpp`

 # Changelog

 ## [1.5.4.1 for RealSense2]() - - -2019
-Supported RealSense2
+Supported RealSense
 ### Bug fixes
 - a draw depth frame was broken in 1.5.4.1 - it did not show depth frame.
 Now fixed

 ## Changed
 - refer to Point to change
-    - We can run this software of RealSense2
+- We can run this software of RealSense

 ## [1.5.4.1](https://github.com/thomwolf/Magic-Sand/releases/tag/v1.5.4.1) - 10-10-2017
 Bug fix release

 ### Bug fixes
 - The calibration procedure was broken in 1.5.4 - it did not show the checkerboard.
 Now fixed.

 ### Added
 - Linux make files (experimental)

 ## [1.5.4](https://github.com/thomwolf/Magic-Sand/releases/tag/v1.5.4) - 23-09-2017

 Minor release of Magic-Sand-with-Games

 ### Added
 - Kinect FPS counter for received frames
 - XCode build files
 - Full frame filter option
 - Simple InPainting option for removing outliers in the depth map
 - Better scaling of GUI
 - Debug feature: Kinect ROI can be seen on projector
 - Debug feature: Left mouse click in Kinect depth view will print depth coordinates on console
 - ChangeLog to the README

 ### Changed
 - Animals in animal game is now flipped depending on Kinect-projector matrix - so hopefully no more backwards swimming
 - GUI update for animal game.
 Now updates animal numbers
 - Adjusted game constants for animal game.
 - Added beginner/novice/normal/expert game mode.
 Press 1, 2, 3 or 4 to start the different modes.

 ### Bug fixes
 - Spatial filter now correctly filters the ROI

 ## [1.5.0](https://github.com/thomwolf/Magic-Sand/tree/v1.5) - 08-08-2017
 Initial release of Magic-Sand with Games